 - GamCare: www.gamcare.org.uk, UK-based Helpline: 0808 802 0133

 - Gambling Therapy (for languages in addition to English): Get help through their website at www.gamblingtherapy.org or download their app for iOS or Android.

 Over 18s Only:

-In the United Kingdom, it is illegal for someone who is under 18 years of age to gamble.
+In the United Kingdom, it's illegal for someone who's under 18 years of age to gamble.
 William Hill reserves the right to ask for proof of age from any customer and to carry out checks to verify the information provided.

 Customer accounts may be suspended and funds withheld until satisfactory proof of age is provided.
 The legal gambling age varies according to country and we advise you to carry out local research.

 In order to avoid unlawful betting we may undertake a search with a third party for the purpose of verifying that you are 18 or over.
 William Hill would, however, ask that, to prevent potential misuse, you keep your account number, user name and password confidential.